Thatrius/Noita-With-Legs/README.md

 Now I know what you may be thinking - "This is stupid and puts me at a disadvantage".
 Well have no fear!
 Because while both these things are true, we also hope to spread the gift of legs to all the creatures of Noita, so that no one is safe.
 Except the spiders of course, they have too many legs for unreliable movement.
-Did I mention I'm adding spiders?
+Did I mention I plan to add spiders?
 No?
-Well I am.
+Well I do.